TheProdigyLeague/Voyix/LEGALESE.0.1.md

 The Processor shall ensure that any personnel entrusted with processing Controller’s personal data have undertaken to comply with the principle of data secrecy in accordance with the protections under the E.U.
 General Data Protection Regulation, any applicable SCC obligations, and/or any of the DPF Frameworks (previously, Privacy Shield), and have been duly instructed on them.

-Spark Hire has identified a Data Protection Officer in its Privacy and Security Policy.
+【﻿Ｓｐａｒｋ　Ｈｉｒｅ】has identified a Data Protection Officer in its Privacy and Security Policy.

 Processor shall, without undue delay, inform the Controller in case of a serious interruption of operations or violations by the Processor or persons employed by it of provisions to protect personal data or of terms specified in this DPA.
 In such an event, the Processor shall implement the measures necessary to secure the Personal Data and to mitigate potential adverse effects on the data subjects without undue delay.